-Founded in 1996, Special Music School is a unique public/private partnership between Kaufman Music Center, which is responsible for the music program and provides each student with a full, merit-based scholarship, and the New York City Department of Education, which provides the academic program and materials.
+Founded in 1996, Special Music School is a unique public/private partnership between Kaufman Music Center, which is responsible for the music program and provides each student with a unique and robust music program, and the New York City Department of Education, which provides the academic program.
 The music program is fully funded by Kaufman Music Center through private contributions.
 As with all public schools, tuition is free to residents of the residents of the five boroughs of New York City.
 The K-8 program is located at Kaufman Music Center, 129 W. 67th St. in Manhattan.

 The teachers at Special Music School expect the students to achieve on a high level in both academics and music.
 Because of the dual focus of the curriculum, students and their parents should be prepared to work longer and harder towards meeting the educational goals.
 Successful continuation at the school is contingent upon consistent progress in all elements of the curriculum, including music classes such as music theory and chorus.

 Parental support is essential.
 This support includes setting daily time aside to monitor and supervise music practice in addition to providing guidance on academic and music homework assignments.
 A music background on the part of either parent is not necessary.